By Javier Saucedo, emPower Central Coast Energy Coach

 Let Your Bathroom Breathe.
 Many homeowners think that having a small window in the bathroom is enough to air it out thoroughly.
 But the problem with this is that when windows are kept closed during colder winter temps, moisture can build up in the room, causing mildew and mold problems.

 To properly ventilate your bathroom, you’ll want to install exhaust fans to get rid of all the moisture.
 If the bathroom ceiling has spots, mold has started to grow, meaning you have a moisture problem.
 That moisture should get sucked outside rather than being recirculated through the bathroom or into the home.
 Make sure that your ventilation pipe is connected to the outside and not creating moisture in your attic space.
-Humidity can attract termites and other unwanted pests.
+Humidity can attract termites and other unwanted pests, which can be disastrous if you fall victim to a full infestation.
+If you do find yourself with a major termite problem, you may want to check out something like Termite Control Kansas City to help you eliminate termite colonies from your home.

 Light Up Your Life (with LEDs).
 In addition to saving you money on the electric bill, LED fixtures use 70 to 90 percent less energy than standard lightbulbs.
 So swap out those old bulbs and then give yourself an extra smile in the bathroom mirror for saving money and energy!